hbrc-fpga-class/class-material/verilog_tutorial_part2.md

 reg [2:0] state;
  ```

  We define **state** as a register with 3 bits.
-They allows us to have up
+This allows us to have up
  to 8 states.

  * **State Machine states constants**